aryskaliyev/go-bite-projects/4. concurrency in go/README.md

 - "Who should be responsible for handling the error?"
 - Separation of concerns: in general, concurrent processes should send their errors to another part of the program that has complete information about the state of the program, and can make a more informed decision about what to do.

 - The key thing is that we've coupled the potential result with the potential error.
 The main takeeway is that errors should be considered first-class citizens when constructing values to return from goroutines.
-If your goroutine can produce errors, those errors should be tightly coupled with your result type, and passed along through the same lines of communication -- just like regular synchronous function.
+If your goroutine can produce errors, those errors should be tightly coupled with your result type, and passed along through the same lines of communication -- just like regular synchronous functions.

 #### Example:
 ```go